Nachi4265/Sub-lime-/README.md

 ##Description
 This project is the point of sales application for Sub-lime , a custom sandwich shop.
-Currently at Sub-lime our customers can fully customize their sandwich orders.
-Until recently we have been managing all orders in person and are currently taking all orders on paper.
-But our business is growing, and we need a way to automate the order process (and eventually even make it available online).
+This application allows you to customize a sandwich or choose signature sanwiches.
+You can also add chips or a drink to your order!

 ##Features
+0 - Signature Sandwiches

-o 1) Add Sandwich
+1 - Add Sandwich

-o 2) Add Drink
+2 - Add Drink

-o 3) Add Chips
+3 - Add Chips

-o 4) Checkout
+4 - Checkout

-o 0) Cancel Order
+5 - Cancel Order

 ## Menus!
 <img width="200" height="200" alt="Screenshot 2025-11-13 140548" src="https://github.com/user-attachments/assets/95eb159c-f7ad-4390-999c-ce0635f93fc1" />